The essentials list: Actress Demi Moore shares her 7 everyday must-haves | CNN Underscored

 Related: The best workout equipment under $25, according to experts

-Moore heads to the tropics each day thanks to her favorite snack: “Freshly cut pineapple, cold.
+Moore heads to the tropics each day, thanks to her favorite snack: “Freshly cut pineapple, cold.
 It’s refreshing, deliciously sweet and hydrating and makes me feel like I’m on vacation.”
-Per Heathline, just one cup of the fruit contains beneficial nutrients such as vitamin C (88 percent of your daily value), manganese and enzymes to aid digestion and may also help boost immunity and lower cancer risk.
+Per Heathline, just one cup of the fruit contains beneficial nutrients such as vitamin C (88% of your daily value), manganese and enzymes to aid digestion and may also help boost immunity and lower cancer risk.

 Related: The 22 best leave-in conditioners to fight dryness and frizz